natanbs-dev/natanbs-dev/README.md

 </div>

 <div align="center">
   <p>Welcome to my GitHub profile!
-I'm Natan Barbosa, a dedicated Developer based in beautiful Brazil.
-With expertise in Java Spring Boot and a strong API background, I'm here to turn your projects into masterpieces.</p>
+I'm Natan Barbosa, a dedicated Developer based in Brazil.
+With expertise in Java and a strong API background, I'm here to turn your projects into masterpieces.</p>
 </div>

 ### About Me